YohanAvishke/ec2-odoo-setup/README.md

 # EC2 Odoo setup
-All the steps I followed to setup a community version of Odoo on a free EC2 instance
+All the steps to setup a community version of Odoo on a free EC2 instance

 # EC2
 ## Prerequisites